dotnet/docs/docs/framework/release-notes/2024/04-april-security-and-quality-rollup.md

 ## Summary tables

-The following tables outline the updates in this release.
+The following table outlines the updates in this release.

 | Product Version | Cumulative Update |
 | --- | --- |